explodinglabs/explodinglabs.github.io/_json-rpc/socketio.markdown

 permalink: /python/flask-socketio/jsonrpc
 comments: true
 ---
-We'll build a socket.io server in Python to handle JSON-RPC requests on port 5000.
-It should respond to "ping" with "pong".
+We'll build a socket.io server in Python.
+It should take JSON-RPC requests on port 5000, responding to "ping" with "pong".

 * TOC
 {:toc}